SaaS SEO: Boost Your Software’s Online Visibility

 User Engagement

 This term refers to how visitors to your website interact with your pages.
-That covers things like how long people spend on your website, how many times people click on or interact with your content, and how frequently your pages are visited.
+That covers how long people spend on your website, how often people click on or interact with your content, and how frequently your pages are visited.

 This relates to the structure of the links leading to and from your content.
-That means examining which websites and domains are linking to yours, as well as the destinations of your external links and how any internal links on your site are organized.
+That means examining which websites and domains are linking to yours, the destinations of your external links, and how any internal links on your site are organized.

 Content

 The content of your onsite material refers to what it is about and how beneficial it is.
-That covers things like studying which keywords appear frequently in your website content and how successfully your articles or blog posts match up with reader intent.
+That covers studying which keywords appear frequently in your website content and how your articles or blog posts match reader intent.

 Domain Authority